 - Transplant Infectious Diseases (TID) – fellows interested in a career focused on transplant associated infections and immunocompromised infectious disease will have the opportunity to rotate on our TID service, engage in weekly TID clinical and infection control meetings, and participate in TID scholarship.
 For fellows interested in a primary career in TID after graduation, a third year may be supported by the Division to hone skills in this specialized field of ID.
 It is the expectation that a fellow in this pathway will have primary mentorship from one of our ID Division transplant ID faculty.

-- Mycobacterial Infections – fellows interested in a career focused on mycobacterial infections can have a continuity experience in our regional mycobacterial referral clinic.
-As part of this experience fellows participate in multiple active clinical trials, engage in a mentored research experience in collaboration with the OHSU/Portland State University School of Public Health’s Center for Infectious Diseases Studies, and co-manage active tuberculosis cases with county TB programs.
+- Mycobacterial Infections – All fellows will now have the opportunity to care for patients in our regional mycobacterial referral clinic during their research blocks as well as engage in specific mycobacterial disease didactics.
+This experience aims to provide all fellows with exposure to different forms of tuberculous and non-tuberculous mycobacterial infections they will manage in clinical practice.
+Fellows interested in a career focused on mycobacterial infections can additionally participate in multiple active clinical trials, engage in a mentored research experience in collaboration with the OHSU/Portland State University School of Public Health’s Center for Infectious Diseases Studies, and co-manage active tuberculosis cases with county TB programs.
 For fellows who choose to pursue a third year of additional mycobacterial training once funding support is obtained, there is the opportunity to complete the Oregon Chronic Chest & Mycobacterial Infection Fellowship, a non-ACGME clinically focused subspecialty fellowship.
 It is the expectation that a fellow in this pathway will have primary mentorship from one of our ID Division mycobacterial diseases faculty.

 - Clinical Practice – Fellows interested in a career focused primarily on clinical ID practice following graduation are provided opportunities to practice in a variety of care environments ranging from managed care to community-based care models.
 Second year clinical electives and mentorship afforded, are designed to ensure fellows are ready to lead antibiotic stewardship or IPC committees, help manage an active outpatient parenteral antibiotic therapy (OPAT program), and navigate various health systems processes upon graduation.
 One fellow in this track will be nominated by the program to attend the IDSA’s Clinical Fellows Meeting each spring.